 We are excited to announce the dates of this year’s Virtual Mobile Jewish Film Festival!
 We hope you will join us in viewing seven of the best Jewish cinema and programming from the comfort of your own home.This year’s Film Festival is expanding and reaching a larger audience than ever in our 20 years!
 Partnered with Federations from Huntsville and Pensacola, we are proud to bring you an array of relevant programming to accompany the films from each of our Federations.
 You will be able to purchase full passes, sponsorships and tickets to our film lineup online through our virtual platform Elevent.

 Rickie Voit & Barry Silverman

 Co-Chairs, Mobile Jewish Film Festival

-SPECIAL GUEST: Dr. Victoria Adamenko, Doctorate of Musicology and Dr. Leonid Yankovskiy, Professor and Director of Strings and Orchestra, UWF will lead a discussion after the film.
+Special Guests: Dr. Victoria Adamenko, Doctorate of Musicology and Dr. Leonid Yankovskiy, Professor and Director of Strings and Orchestra, UWF will lead a pre-recorded discussion following the film.